GeyserMC/GeyserConnect/README.md

 [![Discord](https://img.shields.io/discord/613163671870242838.svg?color=%237289da&label=discord)](http://discord.geysermc.org/)
 [![HitCount](http://hits.dwyl.io/Geyser/GeyserMC.svg)](http://hits.dwyl.io/GeyserMC/GeyserMulti)-->

-GeyserMulti is an easy way for bedrock clients to connect to any Java edition servers without having to run anything.
+GeyserMulti is an easy way for Bedrock Edition clients to connect to any Java Edition servers without having to run anything.

 ## What is GeyserMulti?
-GeyserMulti is a server that Minecraft: Bedrock Edition clients can connect to that allows for a list of Minecraft: Java Edition servers to be displayed and accessed through 1 public geyser instance.
+GeyserMulti is a server that Minecraft: Bedrock Edition clients can connect to that allows for a list of Minecraft: Java Edition servers to be displayed and accessed through 1 public Geyser instance.
 It is effectively a combination of [BedrockConnect](https://github.com/Pugmatt/BedrockConnect) and [Geyser](https://github.com/GeyserMC/Geyser).

 **Please note, this project is still a work in progress and should not be used on production.
 Expect bugs!**